databricks/spark-redshift/README.md

 Redshift tables.
 Amazon S3 is used to efficiently transfer data in and out of Redshift, and JDBC is used to automatically trigger the appropriate `COPY` and `UNLOAD` commands on Redshift.

+This library is more suited to ETL than interactive queries.
+If you plan to perform many queries against Redshift tables then we recommend caching / saving those tables.

 - [Installation](#installation)
 - Usage:
   - Data sources API: [Scala](#scala), [Python](#python), [SQL](#sql)